tarkaja/The-Smart-Activist-s-Guide-to-Security/README.md

 "The CryptoParty Handbook" https://www.cryptoparty.in/learn/handbook was a great resource.

-What seems to be missing is a Smart Girl's Guide to Privacy or The Knowledge style introduction to Cyber Security and OpSec specifically aimed towards activists.
+**What seems to be missing is a general introduction to Cyber Security and OpSec specifically aimed towards activists.**

 I'm not suggesting another 'Use Tor!
 Use Signal!' nor a step-by-step guide to installing Qubes https://www.qubes-os.org/ and encrypting USB drives.